 FAQ & Tips

 I do not recommend making any part of this recipe in advance.
-The batter would deflate and lose the bubbles which makes it fluffy and crunchy.
+The batter would deflate and lose the bubbles which makes it fluffy and gives the sage the crunchy texture.
 The cooked leaves, once cold, will lose all their texture and flavor.

 Yes, you can also use an air fryer for this recipe: Follow the instructions of this recipe up until the moment of cooking.
 Bring the air fryer to temperature, then add the sage leaves and cook for a few minutes at 340°F (170°C) until they're golden brown on both sides.